-- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies.
+- References are either specific (identified by date of publication and/or edition number or version number) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies.

 [1] ETSI TS 123 038: "Digital cellular telecommunications system (Phase 2+) (GSM); Universal Mobile Telecommunications System (UMTS); Alphabets and language-specific information (3G TS 23.038 Release 1999)".